salilab/IHMValidation/README.md

 - Go to the `example` directory.
 - Command to execute: `python Execute.py -f PDBDEV_00000009.cif`
+- If new software was used to build the structure, update reference.csv, located in the templates directory with appropriate software name, PubMed link, and citation.

 The input to the `Execute.py` script is a PDBDEV file in cif format.
 The output includes directories and files that are listed below: